 When you file disputes with these agencies, they must investigate the accuracy of your report’s negative items.
 If your creditor can’t prove the information is correct, the bureau can remove the information from your credit file.

 Whether you repair your credit yourself or pay a service to do it for you, having a plan for repairing and maintaining your credit is essential.

 Credit bureaus have 30 days after the dispute is filed to investigate the claim, although in some cases it may take up to 45 days.
 After that, they have to notify you of their decision.
 If they do in fact find the items reported are inaccurate, you’ll see the results within the next month.

 How to repair your credit yourself

-If you have the time and inclination to repair your credit yourself, here’s how to do it:
+If you have the time and inclination to repair your credit yourself you just have to follow a few steps.

 Get current copies of your credit reports